Silent-Ame/Weather-App/README.md

 ![WeatherApp](https://github.com/Silent-Ame/Weather-App/blob/main/3324647.jpg)

 ## Introduction
-I was tired of going out and seeing what the weather was like outside.
 Tired of using the google weather application.
+I made my own Weather Application.
 This simple weather application will only display the current weather for a given area.

-Also, I always wanted to know how a REST API consumption works.
+My main Goal was to Learn to use REST API.

 While learning NodeJS, I wanted to do something simple and fast.
 This project, is a web application allowing me to display the weather, temperature or humidity, wind, 1 week forecast...